Mathachew/rotating-banner/README.md

 Use and modify this script however you wish.
 Feel free to contact me on my website or reach out to me on twitter: [@mathachew](http://www.twitter.com/mathachew)

+The images used in this example are not my own and are trademarks of [Valve Corporation](http://www.valvesoftware.com/).

 ## Copyright and license

 &copy; 2014 Matthew Miller